Rowing0914/ArPyLearning/README.md

-# ArPy
+# ArPyLearning

-ArPy is a light-weight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial IO, either over a physical wire or wirelessly.
+ArPyLearning is a light-weight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial IO, either over a physical wire or wirelessly.
 It is written using a custom protocol, similar to [Firmata](http://firmata.org/wiki/Main_Page).